Follow up to You can’t always get what you want

 We believe we narrowed it down to the left side, although whether it is left front or left hind is a toss-up, and it’s also quite possible it could be both hind as well.
 If it were in the hind end we determined it was likely further up the leg in the hock joint.
-We thought we saw where Nautica was doing a new, funky foot swinging-out maneuver with his hind legs at the trot.
+We thought we saw where Nautica was doing a new, funky swinging-out maneuver with his hind legs at the trot.
 He’s sneaky though, and we weren’t entirely sure.
 We also know that his right hind is still very weak.
 Because of that, he could possibly be overloading the left side and irritating the joint.
 He’ll be thirteen this year and arthritis isn’t entirely unlikely.
 However, I don’t think arthritis would hit all at once as this did.

 If it was in the front end, we decided it would definitely be in the hoof.
 Last year, during our now-annual unsoundness ordeal, Nautica had shown some medial heel discomfort during a pain block.
 It was very vague, but the injection treatments seemed to help.
 Nothing on x-rays at that time.

 Knowing this, Laura went ahead and tried a new shoeing approach on just the left front.
 Nautica is now sporting a bar shoe with some cushioning on the medial heel.
 This is a temporary fix, but we will know in a few days if this will help!
 If we don’t see any improvement by Monday or Tuesday then we will know more about if the pain is in Nautica’s hind end or further up in the leg.
 We also have radiographs scheduled for next week, just to cover all the bases.

 I’m really hoping it’s an easy fix.
 With this horse, in particular, I’m one of those horse moms.
 You know, the ones to always assume the worse.
 When Nautica turns up vaguely lame, I’m already considering words like “laminitis” and “suspensory” without any basis or evidence.
 I’m very lucky to have (and have always had) a barn team that is going to work with me to figure these things out.